-According to the official website, Free the Nipple is “a global campaign of change, focused on the equality, empowerment, and freedom of all human beings” (1).
-The campaign has unsurprisingly sparked a great deal of discussion and debate across communities, nations, and cultures.
-And of course views and opinions vary.
+On the official website, Free the Nipple purports to be “a global campaign of change, focused on the equality, empowerment, and freedom of all human beings” (1).
+The movement has facilitated discussions and debates across various societies and communities, with many people adopting several perspectives.

 1. Free the Nipple.
 Available.